Somatic Psychotherapy

 About infinity

-I received a Master of Arts degree in Integral Counseling Psychology from the California Institute of Integral Studies (CIIS) and am comprehensively trained in Hakomi Mindful Somatic Psychotherapy.
-I’ve received additional training at the Center for Mindful Psychotherapy, and my continuing studies include Daoist martial and healing arts, and somatic bodywork (with teachers of the generative somatics [gs] and Strozzi Institute lineages).
-Some of my greatest teachers in this lifetime have been ceremonial plant medicines and my ancestors.
+I received a Master of Arts degree in Integral Counseling Psychology from the California Institute of Integral Studies (CIIS), additional training at Pierce Street Integral Counseling Center and Center for Mindful Psychotherapy, and am comprehensively trained in Hakomi Mindful Somatic Psychotherapy.
+I’ve also studied somatic bodywork with teachers of the generative somatics (gs) and Strozzi Institute lineages, and my current studies include Daoist martial and healing arts.

-When I’m not working, I find joy in getting outside for some vitamin D and saying hi to plants and creatures, practicing archery and movement arts, making something (e.g., food, pottery, pigments, paper), connecting and scheming with my community, dancing, reading, and always learning.
+I find joy in relating to plants and creatures; attuning to the seasons (inner and outer); practicing archery and movement arts; making things (such as food, medicine, carved Chinese seals, pottery, pigments); connecting and scheming with community; and always learning.

 Contact